| |

 Now, there are other places in Tuscany – like Pisa and Lucca up north, and the Tuscan coast out to the west – but if you have limited time and you’re looking for the quintessential Tuscan countryside, these are the four areas we think you want to focus on if you have 10 days or less (which is going to be most people reading this).

-With that brief and incomplete overview out of the way, let’s get into the information you’ll need to actually plan your Tuscany road trip.
+With that brief and incomplete overview out of the way, let’s get into the information you’ll need to actually plan your trip to Tuscany.

-Do You Need a Car for This Tuscany Itinerary?
+Do You Need a Car for This Itinerary?

 While we’re big fans of train travel in Italy, Tuscany is one of the places (along with Sicily) where you really need a car to fully experience it.